paircolumbus/paircolumbus.github.io/README.md

 - Fork the [Challenge Skeleton](https://github.com/paircolumbus/ChallengeSkeleton) on GitHub & follow it's format
 - Push your changes to a topic branch in your fork of the repository
 - Submit a pull request to the repository in the Engineers organization
 - We'll review it and close the pull request!
-Thanks :)
+Thanks :smile: